fernando-duarte/china-data/CODEBASE_REVIEW.md

 - **Data Flow:** Clear import structure with no circular dependencies

 ### 2. Complete Documentation
-- **Updated README.md:** Comprehensive sections on development tools, configuration system, and code quality standards
+- **Updated README.md:** `README.md` files reflect current state of the codebase (do not add or remove anything from these files, just update if needed)
 - **Module Docstrings:** Every Python file has clear module-level docstring explaining purpose and functionality
 - **Function Documentation:** All functions have docstrings with parameter descriptions, return values, and usage examples
 - **Inline Comments:** Explanatory comments for complex logic and business rules